vaishali071017/Credit-EDA-Credit-Score-Calculation-with-Python/README.md

 Payment_Behaviour	 Represents the payment behavior of the customer (in USD)

 Monthly_Balance	 Represents the monthly balance amount of the customer (in USD)

+**💡 Insights & Recommendations**

+**Insights**

+•	Age Distribution: Most customers fall within the middle age range (between 30 and 50 years).
+There are fewer customers in the younger and older age groups.

+•	Annual Income Distribution: The majority of customers have annual incomes between 25000 and 75000.
+Fewer customers fall into higher income brackets.

+•	Occupation Diversity: Customers come from various professions, including writers, programmers, executives, doctors, lawyers, teachers, and more.
+This diversity suggests a broad occupational background among the customer base.

+•	Credit Mix: The credit mix is categorized into ‘Bad,’ ‘Standard,’ and ‘Good.’
+The ‘Standard’ category has the highest count, indicating a balanced mix of credit profiles.

+•	distribution of customers by credit score:

+•	Good (670-740): Largest group, 44.2%.

+•	Fair (580-670): Second largest, 25.0%.

+•	Very Good (740-800): 17.9%.

+•	Poor (<580): 11.2%.

+•	Exceptional (>=800): Smallest group, 1.7%.

+•	Most customers have "Good" scores, while a significant portion falls into "Fair" or "Poor," indicating potential risk.
+Positive Relationships:

+•	Age: Older individuals tend to have higher credit scores.

+•	Credit History Age: Longer credit history is associated with higher credit scores.
+Negative Relationships:

+•	Num Bank Accounts: Having more bank accounts is associated with lower credit scores.

+•	Delay_from_due_date: Longer delays from due dates lead to lower credit scores.

+•	Num_of_Delayed_Payment: More delayed payments are linked to lower credit scores.

+•	Outstanding_Debt: Higher outstanding debt correlates with lower credit scores.

+•	Num_Credit_Inquiries: More credit inquiries result in lower credit scores.

+•	Num_of_Loan: Having more loans is associated with lower credit scores.

+•	Neutral Relationship: Credit_Utilization_Ratio: No statistically significant relationship with credit scores.

+Credit Mix: Having a mix of credit (loans and credit cards) can be beneficial, but too many can negatively impact scores.
+Frequent credit inquiries suggest credit-seeking behavior, potentially lowering scores.

+Payment Behavior: Consistent on-time payments are crucial for good credit scores.
+Late payments and high outstanding debt significantly harm credit scores.

+**Recommendations**

+Maintain a healthy mix of credit, avoiding excessive accounts.
+Prioritize timely payments and minimize outstanding debt.
+Limit credit inquiries to essential needs.